 Where can I find additional information on how to use ‘My Groups’?

-If you have any questions, do not hesitate to contact us via info@RE-Place.be.
+Watch the video below for more information, and you have any questions, do not hesitate to contact us via info@RE-Place.be.

 Which information can I find in the Tab ‘My Organisation’?